ohallstrom/data-story/index.md

 Should we just call it a day and stop here?
 Based on the previous observations we have demonstrated some interesting differences in the distributions of feature/attribute pairs, as well as many similarities between some speaker attributes.
 Would that be enough to achieve our goals of predicting a person’s attributes given a sentence?
 There’s only one way to find out.

 ## Model Fitting, Clustering and PCA
-# tables, plots + shord discussion of results
+## TODO: tables, plots + shord discussion of results?

 We did tree-based feature selection and then dimensionality reduction using PCA to see if we could cluster different lexical features and to see if different people speak differently.
 The features found were [',_per_sentence' 'sign_per_token' 'approx_word_count' 'token_count'
  'adj_per_word' 'verb_per_word' 'base_ratio' 'pres_ratio' 'past_ratio'